jmorla/JCron/README.md

 -Deprecated-

-A waste of computacional resources every method has is own thead that is waiting for the time to be executed instead of having only one centinel to check and executed every task properly
+A waste of computacional resources every method has is own thead that is waiting for the time to be executed instead of having only one centinel to check and execute every task properly